mshibanami/redirect-web/docs/export-or-import-rules.md

 ![Share on macOS](assets/share-on-macos.png)

-You can also multi-select the rules and export them by secondary clicking (right-clicking) them on the rule-listing sidebar:
+You can also multi-select your rules and export them by secondary clicking (right-clicking) them on the rule-listing sidebar:

 ![Share multiple rules on macOS](assets/multiselect-on-macos.png)